-Economic value is another important metric to be taken into account when monitoring interest rate risk.
+Economic value is another important metric to be considered when monitoring interest rate risk.
 The value is calculated by discounting all the existing future flows in the consolidated statement of financial position.
 We thus obtain the Bank's current value, also known as the Institution's Economic Value or Current Equity Value.
 The variations in the curves of the interest rates will cause an impact on the Economic Value.
 This is why it is necessary to regularly monitor and calculate its sensitivity.
 Scenarios of parallel movements of +/- 100 basis points of the interest rate curves are used for the calculation of the sensitivity of the Economic Value.
-The sensitivity of the Economic Value is equivalent to the difference between the stressed value and the Current Value of the likely scenario.
+The sensitivity of the Economic Value and the Current Value of the likely scenario.
 The sensitivities show us how the variations in the interest rates affect the current value of the Institution.
 The simulations carried out tell us within what ranges our Economic Value may vary in adverse situations and with market tensions.
 The data obtained must always abide by the risk tolerance levels established by the Group with its RAF.

-During 2022 the average sensitivity of the Economic Value lay within the following range: [+6.38%; -4.82%], below the current approved limit (in the 2021 financial year, the data were equal to [+6.55%; -0.20%]).
+During 2023 the average sensitivity of the Economic Value lay within the following range: [+1.55%; -1.62%], lower than the current approved limit. (in 2022 the data were equal to [+6.38%; -4.82%].